csci-e-29/0000aa-pset-0-starter/README.md

 discuss with the teaching staff whether you should consider delaying enrollment in this course.

 **Please complete this Pset before class begins** if possible.
-Feedback will be returned before the drop date.
+The refund drop date is very early in the semester.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->